stkr/web-safe/README.markdown

  - 1002: Invalid session key.

-The following errors should never happen and are not automatically
+The following errors are probably user errors.
+They are not automatically
 recoverable:

  - 2001: Invalid safe.
  - 2002: No master password.
  - 2003: The application does not work in a frameset (security).
+ - 2004: Bad safe combination.

+The following errors should never happen and are not automatically
+recoverable:

  - 3001: Client encrypting in unsuited protocol state.
  - 3002: Client decrypting in unsuited protocol state.
  - 3003: Received unknown response type from server.
  - 3004: Retried too often to initialize a session.
+ - 3005: Invalid parameter (sanity check failed).
+ - 3006: Encryption or decryption error on server.
+ - 3007: Invalid configuration in *pwsafe.cgi*.

  Todo List
 -------------

  - Restrict the amount of requests to prohibit DoS attacks.

-- Gracefully handle "Bad safe combination".

  - Warning for timeouts and unsuccessful clicks.

-- Support html entities in all fields!.
+ - Get rid of shell escaping completely.